izumiano/izumisQOL/README.md

 To use it, first you need to enable websockets in OBS which you can do in from |Tools->WebSocket Server Settings->Enable WebSocket server|.
 You can also find the websockets server port and password here.
 After you have enabled websockets, in celeste go to |Mod Settings->izumi's quality of life->OBS Integration Settings| and set OBS Integration Enabled to On.
 Then import your host:port(localhost:4455 by default) and password from your clipboard and then click Connect.
 If it managed to connect properly you will get a message in the bottom left saying "Connected!".
-Final step now is to turn on Check Recording Status and/or Check Streaming Status.
+Final step now is to turn on Check Recording Status, Check Streaming Status and/or Check Replay Buffer Status.

 NoClip: